Codecademy/docs/content/java/concepts/calendar/terms/getDisplayName/getDisplayName.md

 - `calendarInstance`: An instance of a calendar.

 - `calendarField`: The first parameter field, specifies the calendar field for which the display name is returned.
-Possible values for the field parameter include: `Calendar.MONTH`, `Calendar.DAY_OF_WEEK`, `Calendar.YEAR`.
+Possible values for the field parameter include: `Calendar.MONTH`, `Calendar.DAY_OF_WEEK`, and `Calendar.YEAR`.

 - `calendarStyle`: The second parameter, style, specifies the style in which the display name should be presented.
 Possible values for the style parameter include: `Calendar.SHORT` and `Calendar.LONG`.
-Both values can either return a short or long form of the display name.
+They can return a short and long form of the display name, respectively.

 - `locale`: The third parameter, locale, specifies the locale in which to display the name.
-Possible values for the field parameter include: `Locale.US`, `Locale.FRANCE`, `Locale.GERMANY`.
+Possible values for the field parameter include: `Locale.US`, `Locale.FRANCE`, `Locale.GERMANY`, etc.

 ## Example